earlynovels/data-remediation/dataset-changes-08032018.md

 # END Data Remediation Summer 2018

-Sam Herron; completed 8-3-18
+## Dataset modifications:

-## Dataset modifications: to 0913
+- Changes pushed directly to [09132017-full.mrk](/earlynovels/data-remediation/blob/master/09132017-full.mrk)
 - All records with no date given filler date 10/10/10 (END only began to record dates in 2011, and so these records are generally the early ones, barring those later records that for some reason are dateless.)
 6/18/2018
 - Added 260$c to records 440217, 440221, 440259 (identified by Alice as being without a publication date.)
 6/20/2018
 - Other records provided by Alice have weirder issues: 380966 has different date in 260 vs. 001.
 440313 and 440377 are both missing entire 260 field.
 440425 is just a bizarre record, very sparse?